50 Canadians Reveal What Their “Happy Place” Looks Like

 Ask Plaster Rock, New Brunswick’s Melanie Corbin where her happy place is, and she’ll respond in two words: “The beach!”
 This sweet shot shows her family exploring the incredible rock formations along the coast.

-Don’t miss these essential east coast experiences.
+Don’t miss these essential experiences on Canada’s east coast.

 Glamping it up